CORA: Generalizable coronary artery disease assessment and risk stratification from coronary CT angiography using pathology-centric representation learning: Methods

 \subsection{Adaptation to downstream tasks}

 \textbf{Coronary plaque characterization task} The coronary plaque characterization task was formulated as a volume-level multi-label classification problem to predict the presence of calcified and non-calcified plaques from CCTA volumes.
 During fine-tuning, we used the pretrained encoder of CORA as the backbone, followed by an global average pooling layer and a linear classification head.
 As this task operates at the volume level, the entire CCTA volume was used as input without patch sampling.
 Model performance was primarily evaluated using the area under the receiver operating characteristic curve (AUROC), as reported in the main text.
 In addition, we reported accuracy, sensitivity, specificity, and F1-score for both calcified and non-calcified plaque detection (Fig.~\ref{fig-sup-plaque}).
-More class activation map visualizations are provided in Fig.~\ref{fig-cam}.

 \textbf{Stenosis detection} The stenosis detection task was formulated as a segmentation problem.
 For fine-tuning, both the pretrained encoder and decoder of CORA were used as initialization.
 To address severe class imbalance between stenotic lesions and background, we adopted a composite loss function consisting of Tversky loss and focal loss.
 To reduce false-positive detections and improve computational efficiency during the fine-tuning stage, we utilized TotalSegmentator~\cite{wasserthal2023totalsegmentator} to generate an anatomical mask of the heart.
 This mask was then used to crop the original CCTA volumes, effectively isolating the cardiac region and restricting the model’s input to clinically relevant voxels.
 This preprocessing step significantly suppressed potential artifacts from extracardiac structures.
-Because stenosis boundaries—especially those caused by non-calcified plaques—are often ambiguous, and clinical decision-making primarily requires lesion localization rather than precise voxel-level delineation, evaluation was conducted at the lesion level.
+Because stenosis boundaries, especially those caused by non-calcified plaques, are often ambiguous, and clinical decision-making primarily requires lesion localization rather than precise voxel-level delineation, evaluation was conducted at the lesion level.
 Each stenosis was defined as a connected component in the ground-truth annotation.
 A predicted lesion was considered a true positive if it overlapped with a reference lesion by more than 10 voxels.

 \textbf{Coronary artery segmentation} To evaluate the transferability of our pre-trained representations to dense anatomical tasks, we fine-tuned CORA for coronary artery segmentation.
 In this configuration, we utilized the pre-trained CORA encoder paired with a randomly initialized decoder.
 The model was optimized using Dice loss to ensure overlap maximization between the predicted and reference vascular masks.
 This task specifically tested whether pathology-centric pretraining preserves the underlying anatomical grounding of the coronary tree.